-We are a commercial stage bioelectronic medicine and wellness company dedicated to improving health through our non-invasive vagus nerve stimulation ("nVNS") technology platform.
-Our focus is the commercialization of medical devices for the management and treatment of certain medical conditions and consumer product offerings utilizing nVNS to promote general wellbeing and human performance in the United States and select overseas markets.
+We are a commercial stage bioelectronic medicine and general wellness company dedicated to improving health and quality of life through our proprietary non-invasive vagus nerve stimulation ("nVNS") technology platform.

-nVNS is a platform bioelectronic technology that modulates neurotransmitters through its effects on both the peripheral and central nervous systems.
+nVNS modulates neurotransmitters through its effects on both the peripheral and central nervous systems.
 Our nVNS treatment is delivered through a proprietary high-frequency burst waveform that safely and comfortably passes through the skin and stimulates therapeutically relevant fibers in the vagus nerve.
-Various scientific publications suggest that nVNS works through several mechanistic pathways including the modulation of neurotransmitters.
+Various scientific publications suggest that nVNS works through a variety of mechanistic pathways including the modulation of neurotransmitters.

 Historically, vagus nerve stimulation or VNS, required an invasive surgical procedure to implant a costly medical device.
-This limitation has generally limited VNS from being used by anyone other than the most severe patients.
-Our medical devices and wellness products are self-administered and intended for regular or intermittent use over many years.
+This generally limited VNS from being used by anyone other than the most severe patients.
+Our non-invasive medical devices and general wellness products are self-administered and intended for regular or intermittent use over many years.

-Our business is supported by our in-house capabilities spanning product development, regulatory affairs and compliance, sales and marketing, product testing, assembly, and fulfillment, and customer support.
-We derive revenues from the sale of medical devices and wellness products in the United States and select overseas markets.
+Our capabilities include product development, regulatory affairs and compliance, sales and marketing, product testing, assembly, fulfillment, and customer support.
+We derive revenues from the sale of products in the United States and select overseas markets.
 We have two principal product categories:

-- · Handheld, personal use medical devices for the management and treatment of certain medical conditions; and - · Handheld, personal use consumer product offerings utilizing nVNS technology to promote general wellbeing and human performance.
+- · Handheld, personal use medical devices for the management and treatment of certain medical conditions such as primary headache; and - Handheld, personal use consumer products utilizing nVNS technology to promote general wellness and human performance.

-We believe our nVNS treatment may be used in the future to effectively treat additional medical conditions or improve human performance.
+We believe our nVNS products may be used in the future to effectively treat additional medical conditions.